Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 Rolling into Bratislava feels like entering a history book that decided to get a modern art degree.
 The city skyline is dominated by the castle - because when you have a perfectly good hill, why not put a massive fortress on it?
 But this isn't just any castle; this is where Hungarian monarchs came to get their crown jewel fix.

 What's wild about this statue is its location: directly between the Parliament (where modern Slovakia gets made) and the castle (where old Hungary got crowned).
 It's like a bronze referee between past and present.
-The sculptor, Ján Kulich, was known for works that balanced socialist realism with more expressive forms - a tightrope walk if there ever was one in the art world.
+The sculptor, Ján Kulich, originally designed the King's shield with a double-cross that sparked controversy for resembling the insignia of the wartime Hlinka Guard.
+After public outcry, the shield was modified to depict a historically neutral patriarchal cross.

 Bratislava Castle: The Hilltop Heavyweight